Factors influencing two wheeler insurance premium calculators:

 - Make & Model:

-The make and model of your two wheeler bike also determines the premium to be paid by you.
+The make and model of your 2 wheeler bike insurance also determines the premium to be paid by you.
 Insurance companies decide the premium to be paid by the customers on the basis of the make, model being used by them.
 Some make models have the highest premium while some make models have the lowest premium.
 This is due to the replacement costs associated with the parts of that particular bike make at the time of claim.
 Higher the replacement costs, higher would be the loss ratio for an insurance company thereby increasing the premium to be paid.